googlearchive/polymer-element-catalog/guides/layout.md

 ---
 title: Using layout elements
-summary: "How to create a responsive layout with Paper and Iron elements.."
+summary: "How to create a responsive layout with Paper and Iron elements."
 tags: ['layout']
 elements: ['paper-header-panel','paper-toolbar','paper-drawer-panel',
 'paper-icon-button','paper-tabs','paper-tab','paper-drawer-panel', 'iron-icons',